akeneo/pim-docs/cookbook/import_export/product-import.rst

 The format used by the update method is the Standard Format array.

-Note that the updates are applied in memory, nothing is yet saved in database.
+An important point to understand is that the updates are applied only in memory, nothing is yet saved in database.

 .. code-block:: php